Addington, Oklahoma

 Addington is a town in Jefferson County, Oklahoma, United States.
-The population was 114 at the 2010 census, a decrease of 2.6 percent from the figure of 117 in 2000.
+The population was 83 as of the 2020 United States census.

+History

 The town was founded in 1890.

-History

-The post office was established on January 8, 1896.
-The name of the town comes from the name of its first postmaster, James P. Addington.
+Its post office was established on January 8, 1896, and was named after its first postmaster, James P. Addington.

-Located on the Chicago, Rock Island and Pacific Railroad.

-Daniel Leal was the first mayor, appointed by the governor.
+The town was not formally incorporated until 1901.
+Addington's growth was helped by being located on the line of the Chicago, Rock Island and Pacific Railroad, and its population peaked circa 1915, with 1,000 citizens.
+However, the town's population has undergone a steady decline since that time.
+Nevertheless, despite threats of closure over the years, the post office in Addington remains open.

 Former newspapers were the Addington Free Lance, the Addington Advertiser, the Addington Journal, and the Addington Herald.

-The town was incorporated in 1901.
-The peak population was circa 1915, with 1,000 citizens.
-The town's growth stopped about the time World War I began, and has continued to decline ever since.

-The post office in Addington is slated for possible closure by the US Postal service.